 Updating Office 2013 / 2016 / 2019 / 365 installations (Office website installer)

-When you are using an Office 365 installation of Office 2013, Office 2016 or Office 2019, then updates won’t be coming via Microsoft Update and you won’t be able to install updates or hotfixes manually either via their standalone installer.
+When you are using a Click-to-Run installation of Office 2013, Office 2016, Office 2019 or Office 365, then updates won’t be coming via Microsoft Update and you won’t be able to install updates or hotfixes manually either via their standalone installer.

 Instead, updates for Office will be installed automatically for you within a few days after these updates get released.
 You can also force it to check for new updates and apply them by using the Update Options button.